 I ended my education in December 2008 with a Master Degree in Graphic Design from the London College of Communication.
 This was the beginning of my new career: I had been a physiotherapist for over fifteen years in Sicily and after moving to London, while starting a family, studied to become a graphic designer.

 From 2014 to 2020, I had been weekly designing “Londra Sera”, the newspaper of the Italian community in London that had run for more than 40 years and was really popular and loved.

 Meanwhile, I have been working from home as a freelance graphic designer and I am experienced in designing posters, leaflets, booklets, stationary and websites.

 My personal graphic style comes from my Italian aesthetic background where each element has meaning; uncluttered, direct and an effective use of colour.
 My interest in photography and drawing means there is always a strong visual presence on the page.

 Very recently, I have started to volunteer for the charity ’Healthwatch’.
 This is the independent national champion for people using health and social care services in the UK.
-My role involves creating posts for the social media, designing posters for events, stationary, advertising materials and reports
+My role involves creating posts for social media, designing posters for events, stationary and advertising materials.